-A data object in SAP Business One that contains a set of variables that the workflow service needs to perform business logic, such as calculate, compare, decide, and so on.
+A data object in SAP Business One that contains a set of variables that the workflow service needs to execute business logic, such as calculate, compare, decide and so on.
 User-defined data objects only exist in the current workflow process.

-The concept of the 'User Defined Object' (UDO) in SAP Business One requires an in-depth look to understand how it works.
+The concept of the "User Defined Object" (UDO) in SAP Business One requires in-depth consideration in order to understand how it works.
 Although all data is stored in a database with a table structure, the processes are divided into objects that represent a logical structure of the underlying data tables.
-The complexity varies depending on the object - for example, a simple object could be just a Table while a more complex object could consist of a large number of tables.
+The complexity varies depending on the object - for example, a simple object could only be a Table while a more complex object could consist of a large number of tables.

-An object in SAP Business One consists not only of data tables, but also of predefined Functions, which are called services.
-These services, such as add, update, delete and search, make the object self-sufficient and allow it to work in SAP Business One without depending on other objects.
+An object in SAP Business One consists not only of data tables, but also of predefined Functions, which are referred to as services.
+These services, such as add, update, delete and search, make the object self-sufficient and enable it to work in SAP Business One without being dependent on other objects.

-A custom object can inherit the behaviour of standard objects in SAP Business One and thus behave exactly like an existing object.
-It extends the functionality of SAP Business One by using the existing services.
+A user-defined object can inherit the behaviour of standard objects in SAP Business One and therefore behave exactly like an existing object.
+It extends the functionality of SAP Business One by utilising the existing services.

-Creating a custom object requires two steps.
-First, "User-defined tables" (UDTs) and "User-defined fields" (UDFs) are defined to provide the basis for the data store.
+Creating a customised object requires two steps.
+Firstly, "User-defined tables" (UDTs) and "User-defined fields" (UDFs) in order to create the basis for data storage.
 This is often referred to as "metadata".
-The second step is to create the custom object itself by linking the metadata to the new object to be created and assigning its specific properties to the object.
-This can be done manually in SAP Business One itself or automated through programming.
-If the custom object is part of more complex programming - i.e. part of an add-on - the automated method is preferable.
-However, in this article we focus on the manual definition of custom objects.
+In the second step, the user-defined object itself is created by linking the metadata to the new object to be created and assigning its specific properties to the object.
+This can be done manually in SAP Business One itself or automatically through programming.
+If the user-defined object is part of more complex programming - i.e. part of an add-on - the automated method is preferable.
+In this article, however, we will concentrate on the manual definition of user-defined objects.

 Coding or customizing: Correctly adapting ERP software